-Political and economic structures in emerging market countries may be undergoing significant evolution and rapid development, and these countries may lack the social, political and economic stability characteristic of more developed countries.
+Political and economic structures in emerging market countries may be undergoing significant evolution and rapid development, and these countries may lack the social, political, and economic stability characteristic of more developed countries.
 In such a dynamic environment, there can be no assurance that any or all of these capital markets will continue to present viable investment opportunities for the Fund.
 In the past, governments of such nations have expropriated substantial amounts of private property, and most claims of the property owners have never been fully settled.
 There is no assurance that such expropriations will not reoccur.
 In such an event, it is possible that the Fund could lose the entire value of its investments in the affected market.
-As a result the risks described above, including the risks of nationalization or expropriation of assets, may be heightened.
+As a result, the risks described above, including the risks of nationalization or expropriation of assets, may be heightened.
 In addition, unanticipated political or social developments may affect the value of investments in these countries and the availability to the Fund of additional investments.
 The small size and inexperience of the securities markets in certain of these countries and the limited volume of trading in securities in these countries may make investments in the countries illiquid and more volatile than investments in Japan or most Western European countries.

 Also, there may be less publicly available information about issuers in emerging markets than would be available about issuers in more developed capital markets, and such issuers may not be subject to accounting, auditing and financial reporting standards and requirements comparable to those to which U.S. companies are subject.
 In certain countries with emerging capital markets, reporting standards vary widely.
 As a result, traditional investment measurements used in the United States, such as price/earnings ratios, may not be applicable.
 Emerging market securities may be substantially less liquid and more volatile than those of mature markets, and company shares may be held by a limited number of persons.
 This may adversely affect the timing and pricing of the Fund's acquisition or disposal of securities.
+U.S. securities and accounting regulatory agencies continue to express concern regarding information access and audit quality regarding issuers in China and other emerging market countries, which could present heightened risks associated with investments in these markets.

-Practices in relation to settlement of securities transactions in emerging markets involve higher risks than those in developed markets, in part because the Fund will need to use brokers and counterparties that are less well capitalized, and custody and registration of assets in some countries may be unreliable.
+Practices in relation to settlement of securities transactions in emerging markets involve higher risks than those in developed markets, in part because the Fund will need to use brokers and counterparties that are less well-capitalized, and custody and registration of assets in some countries may be unreliable.
 The possibility of fraud, negligence, undue influence being exerted by the issuer or refusal to recognize ownership exists in some emerging markets, and, along with other factors, could result in ownership registration being completely lost.
 The Fund would absorb any loss resulting from such registration problems and may have no successful claim for compensation.

-Investments in non-dollar denominated securities including securities from issuers located in emerging market countries may be on either a currency hedged or unhedged basis, and the Fund may hold from time to time various foreign currencies pending investment or conversion into U.S. dollars.
+Investments in non-dollar denominated securities including securities from issuers located in emerging market countries, may be on either a currency-hedged or unhedged basis, and the Fund may hold from time-to-time various foreign currencies pending investment or conversion into U.S. dollars.
 Some of these instruments may have the characteristics of futures contracts.
-In addition, the Fund may engage in foreign currency exchange transactions to seek to protect against changes in the level of future exchange rates which would adversely affect the Fund's performance.
-These investments and transactions involving foreign securities, currencies, options (including options that relate to foreign currencies), futures, hedging and cross-hedging are described below and under "Derivatives" and "Foreign Currency and Related Transactions."
+In addition, the Fund may engage in foreign currency exchange transactions to seek to protect against changes in the level of future exchange rates, which would adversely affect the Fund's performance.
+These investments and transactions involving foreign securities, currencies, options (including options that relate to foreign currencies), futures, hedging, and cross-hedging are described below and under "Derivatives" and "Foreign Currency and Related Transactions."